zofe/auth-module/README.md

 # Installation & configuration

-Your laravel application must have rapyd-livewire package already installed first, then you can require this module using:
+Your can require this module in your laravel application using:
 ```
 composer require zofe/auth-module